Meet our SLT

 I love the warm, respectful and purposeful atmosphere here at Sevenoaks; the children are always busy investigating and curiously exploring whilst striving to achieve their personal goals.
 I am passionate about learning: even as an adult I love gaining new knowledge and skills.
 Learning is especially impactful if along the way we have overcome mistakes, which is why I always value and celebrate errors we can learn from.

 I can always be spotted around the school, supporting the staff and the children, or greeting families on the gates.
 Please do come and say ‘hello…’ I can’t wait to meet you all.

 Mrs S White - Assistant Head

 Hello, I am Sarah White and am very pleased to have joined the Sevenoaks Primary School community.
-My roles include being one of the Assistant Head Teachers and a Year 1 class teacher.
+My roles include being one of the Assistant Head Teachers and also a class teacher.

 I have spent the last six years developing my skills as a senior leader.
 I enjoy working with and supporting others, sharing my expertise and ensuring all children have the opportunity to reach their potential.
 I am excited by continuing to develop a growth mindset culture within Sevenoaks Primary and supporting children on their learning journey.

 If you see me around, please come and say hello!
 I look forward meeting you all and being part of the school community.